22 Mar 2022

 Something important for the remaining of this article is that the field in the near vicinity of the antenna does not depend whether there is an antenna or nothing far before the antenna.

 Transformers are a device made from two coupled coils.
 In transformers used for power supplies, the coupling is made as strong as possible.
 The details on the various ways to ensure strong coupling are outside of the scope of this article.
-When a voltage is applied to the first coil, some current flow in it, just enough to produce a “magnetic field”1 which would in turn induce in the coil a voltage equal to the applied voltage, as well as a voltage in the second coil.
+When a voltage is applied to the first coil, some current flow in it, just enough to produce a “magnetic field” which would in turn induce in the coil a voltage equal to the applied voltage, as well as a voltage in the second coil.
 When nothing is connected to the second coil, no current flows into the second coil.
-When something is connected to the second coil, it draws a current which changes the magnetic field, which in turn cause more current to flow in the first coil2.
+When something is connected to the second coil, it draws a current which changes the magnetic field, which in turn cause more current to flow in the first coil.

 For a well designed transformer, when no current in drawn from the second coil, the current in the first coil is low and mainly inductive.
 This is an important point: the inductive current is out of phase with the voltage so the average power consumed is null: it periodically takes and give back power.
 And inductive current stores energy but don’t consumes it.